rafaljanwojcik/Unsupervised-Sentiment-Analysis/README.md

 # Unsupervised-Sentiment-Analysis
-How to extract sentiment from opinions without having them labeled
+How to extract sentiment from the data without any labels

 Repo for article .... on Unsupervised Sentiment Analysis on Polish Sentiment Dataset.